adi-vc/Distributional-RL/README.md

                         with it.
   --online_wandb        Run wandb in online mode.
 ```

+### Additional Details
+- Training takes significant time.
+Preferred to be run on machines with access to GPUs.
+- Access to [wandb](https://wandb.ai) allows your run info (as well as graphs) to be saved online.
+- Use `nohup` (or something similar) to execute it in the background.

 ###  Considerations
 - Accepted values for `agent_name`: {`"C51"`,` "IQN"`, `"FQF"` and `"QRDQN"`}.
 - At the time of testing, the code by default uses the weights of the latest run available in _`weights`_ folder so, please bear in mind to put your desired weights in the appropriate folder inside the _`weights`_ directory! 👇